thecosmicadence/thecosmicadence.github.io/_tabs/about.md

 ![My photo](/assets/avatar.jpg)
 [My GitHub](https://github.com/luciferAT02)

 Hi there!
-I'm Mahi, a research trainee at Vainu Bappu Observatory.
+I'm Mahiguhappriya, a Research Trainee at Vainu Bappu Observatory, Indian Institute of Astrophysics, Kavalur, India.
 I'm passionate about observational astronomy, outreach, and science communication.

 This website is my digital garden — a place to share insights, projects, and thoughts.